peranakanfrancis/mary/content/en/sacraments/communion/_index.md

 If you’re an adult seeking to receive your First Holy Communion or thinking about becoming a Catholic, your next step is [RCIA](rite-of-christian-initiation-of-adults).

 ### Preparation for Persons with Disabilities (OKU)
-Church of The Holy Name of Mary and the Diocese of Penang understand that all Catholics have the right to participate in the sacraments.
-If you have a loved one (no matter what their age or disability is) who needs to prepare for any of the sacraments, please contact Father Louis at [+6045887799](tel:+6045887799) or book an appointment.
+Church of The Holy Name of Mary understand that all Catholics have the right to participate in the sacraments.
+If you have a loved one (no matter what their age or disability is) who needs to prepare for any of the sacraments, please contact Father Louis at [+6045887799](tel:+6045887799) to book an appointment.